pkardas/notes/books/pragmatic-programmer.md

 **Forgo following fads.** Choose architecture based on fundamentals, not fashion.
 No one knows what the future may hold.

-**Use tracer bullets to fin the target.** Look for important requirements, the one that define the system.
+**Use tracer bullets to find the target.** Look for important requirements, the one that define the system.
 Look for areas where you have doubts, and where you see the biggest risks.
 Then prioritize your development so that these are the first areas you code.
 Benefits of the tracer code: